dsggregory/metronome/README.md

         count in this many measures (default 1)
   -mrate int
-        increase rate every 'mrate' measures up to a rate of 200 max -rate int
+        increase rate every 'mrate' measures up to a rate of 200 max -tempo int
-        specify the rate in beats per minute (default 60) -rate-keys string
+        specify the tempo in beats per minute (default 60) -tempo-keys string
-        increase or decrease rate using keyboard keys.
-Example: "12" increases rate when 1 is pressed and decreases rate when 2 is pressed (default ", ")
+        increase or decrease tempo using keyboard keys.
+Example: "12" increases tempo when 1 is pressed and decreases tempo when 2 is pressed (default ", ")
   -tsig int
         specify the beats per measure (default 4)
   -vol float